defunkydrummer/lisp-xl/README.markdown

 # lisp-xl

-* Work in progress, but you can try it already...

 Common Lisp Library for working with  Microsoft Excel XLSX files, for example for ETL (extract-transform-load) and data cleansing purposes.
 This library is geared for working with large files (i.e. 100MB excel files).

 It does *not* load the whole file into RAM, thus, processing large files is possible.